 - Study of the effects of coalbed methane nitrogen fracture stimulation on groundwater commissioned by the Alberta Energy Regulator.

-The Oil Sand Information Portal is a source of environmental information and data for the oil sands region.
+The Oil Sands Information Portal is a source of environmental information and data for the oil sands region.

-The Alberta Geological Survey has conducted numerous studies and assessments of groundwater resources in Alberta over the past fifty years, and has made these publications available on their website.
+The Alberta Geological Survey (AGS) has conducted numerous studies and assessments of groundwater resources in Alberta over the past 50 years.
+Available on the AGS website, these publications include:

 - Alberta Research Council Hydrogeological Maps